UNINETTSigma2/documentation/jobs/choosing-memory-settings.md

 to verify that you are submitting the right job to the right partition and right hardware.

+## How to get more memory if you need it

 Speaking of right partition, one way to get more memory if a node is not enough is to spread the job over several nodes by asking for more cores than needed.
 But this comes at the price of paying for more resources, queuing longer, and again blocking others.
-A good alternative is often to get access to "highmem" nodes which are designed for jobs with high memory demand.
+A good alternative for jobs that need a lot of memory is often to get access to "highmem" nodes which are designed for jobs with high memory demand.

 ## How to find out how much memory you need